tribblix/build/patches/openjdk18/README.txt

 Forked off into the jdk18 repo; mainline is now jdk19.

+Cleanup: remove unused register stack functions.
+See the bug
+8253457: Remove unimplemented register stack functions The change for that not only removed the itanium only register stack functions, but also the base_of_stack_pointer routines which I keep for now as they were implemented and used on sparc.

 Cleanup: remove 32-bit SSE check

 Cleanup: os::is_allocatable() is always true on 64-bit